chuyskywalker/jrm.cc/jrmcc/content/blog/home-cluster-05-nomad.md

 ## Nomad - Basic Install and Cluster Setup

 I'll admit it -- I'm a Hashicorp fanboy.
-I've yet to run into a product of theirs that wasn't just absolutely fantastic in clearly defining the problem its solving and attacking that effectively.
+I've yet to run into a product of theirs that wasn't just absolutely fantastic in clearly defining the problem it solves and attacking that effectively.
 Nomad is no exception to this: a single binary installation (thanks `golang`!) makes it very easy to get installed.
 Running it is super simple as well, the basic install demo couldn't be easier:

 ```bash
 # Download!